kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 ```

 ## Step 2 - ***Building Stacks - Use Case***
-So previously within the Composite Templating Lab we introduced a methodology of automatically build a data stack and power stack configuration within the switch.
+Previously within the Composite Templating Lab we introduced a methodology of automatically build a data stack and power stack configuration within the switch.
 When a new device or switch is built we may want to control which switch is Active and which switch is standby within the stack.
 To that end the following configuration has been built previously:

 ```
    ## 9300 Stack Power and Priority